 We service all programs through our eight domestic geographic hubs and three off-shore call centers.
 We blend domestic and off-shore locations as an important part of our servicing strategy, to maintain service availability beyond normal work hours in the United States and to seek optimal costs.
-Customer service for cards issued to customers in Canada is supported through agents based in the United States.

-During the year ended December 31, 2022, we handled over 277 million inquiries.
+During the year ended December 31, 2023, we handled over 274 million inquiries.
 We attempt to resolve customer inquiries and concerns during the initial customer interaction.
 Given the nature of our business and the high volume of calls, we maintain several centers of excellence to ensure the quality of our customer service across all of our sites.
 Examples of these centers of excellence include back office, quality assurance, customer experience, training, workforce and capacity planning, surveillance and process control.